mahdi12167/libmini/libmini/qtviewer/README.txt

-The libMini QTViewer Requires the installation of: gnu/c++ or MSVC compiler svn/subversion tools qt/qmake
+The libMini QTViewer Requires the installation of: gnu/c++ or MSVC compiler svn/subversion tools
+ OpenGL (and GLUT)
+ qt/qmake

+The installation of OpenGL and GLUT is vendor specific: On MacOS X it is already installed with the XCode development package, on Linux it comes with the "mesa" and "free-glut3-dev" package whereas on Windows it is usually installed with the MSVC IDE.

 It is highly recommended to build and install QT from source!